katiewhelan/katiewhelan.github.io/content/resume.md

                     <li> Wrote unit tests to cover new code, maintaining stability in the system</li>
                     <li> Worked with operators to gain understanding of new requirements</li>
                     <li> Worked with team on an initiative to migrate data from Raven to SQL database</li>
-                    <li> When on call, handled incidents in a timely manner to keep production moving at the facility</li>
+                    <li> When on call, handled incidents in a timely manner to keep production moving</li>
                     <li> Integrate new systems move over old code base</li>
                     <li> Worked with team to create and achieve annual goals to reduce tech debt through testing</li>
                     <li> Part of a multi team initiative to update a service from Vue 1.5 to 2</li>